hatari/hatari/tests/readme.txt

   Allows testing whether problems in autostarted programs are due to TOS starting them too fast for all TOS facilities to be present

+blitter/
+- "make test" tests for different blitter combinations of xcount and nfsr

 buserror/
 - "make test" tests for IO memory addresses which cause bus errors on real machines